YH-Choi-001/module_lib/Us_016/README.md

 1. **Constructor of an US-016 object ` yh::rec::Us_016::Us_016 ( range_pin, out_pin, resolution ) `**
 Syntax: `yh::rec::Us_016 us_016 (13, A0);` or `yh::rec::Us_016 us_016 (13, A0, 3);`
 The line above calls the constructor of an US-016 object.
-You should declare an object of the Us_016 type outside any any functions.
+You should declare an object of the Us_016 type outside of any functions.
 In the `()`, first input the digital pin on the Arduino that is connected to the range pin on the US-016, then input the analog pin on the Arduino that is connected to the out pin on the US-016.
 Last, you can input the resolution of the US-016 module, either 1 for 1 millimeter or 3 for 3 millimeters.
 It is by default set to 3 millimeters, so it is optional.
 For more details, see `set_resolution(...)` method.

 2. **`void yh::rec::Us_016::begin ()` method**